 - That poverty and inequality–globally and regionally–be placed at the forefront of policy agendas.
 Walmart Socialism.

-- Progressive income taxes and taxes on conspicuous consumption, with revenue devoted to a true national healthcare system: Medicare-for-All.
+- Progressive income taxes and taxes on conspicuous consumption, with revenue devoted to a true national healthcare system: Medicare/Medicaid-for-All.
 Gun Reform.

-- Increasing inheritance taxes and other measures addressing wealth inequalities, with revenue devoted to prenatal care, infant nutrition and early childhood education.
-Particular attention to the ongoing racism manifest in infant-mortality disparities.
+- Increasing inheritance taxes and other measures to address wealth inequalities.
+Revenue devoted to prenatal care, infant nutrition and early childhood education.

 - Abolition of off-shore tax havens, declaration of all income from investments, and full enforcement of capital-gains taxes, with revenue devoted to reparations.